iDontKnow-cpp/token_based_loyalty_program/README.md

 # token_based_loyalty_program
-This is a token-based loyalty program concept where users can earn tokens for each transfer and redeem them for gifts cards or in app benefits.
+This is a token-based loyalty program concept in blockchain, where users can earn tokens for each transfer and redeem them for gifts cards or in app benefits.
 On a larger scale, users can earn tokens for buying cryptos, based on the number of cryptos purchased, transferred, swapped, bridged, and more.
 In this program:
 Upon creating an account user receives 100 cryptos.
 User recieves 3 tokens for each transaction, after successful completion of 10 transactions user receives 5 tokens for each transaction.